stclib/STC/docs/cstr_api.md

 A **cstr** object represent sequences of characters.
 It supports an interface similar to that of a standard container of bytes, but adding features specifically designed to operate with strings of single-byte characters, terminated by the null character.

+**cstr** has basic support for *UTF8* encoded strings, and has a set of compact and efficient functions for handling case-foldings and comparisons of UTF strings.
+The **cstr** type uses short strings optimization (sso), which eliminates heap memory allocation for strings shorter than 24 bytes (sizeof(cstr) is also 24).

 See the c++ class [std::basic_string](https://en.cppreference.com/w/cpp/string/basic_string) for a functional description.

 ## Header file